YouTube yanks videos showing dangerous 'Tide Pod challenge'

 The so-called Tide Pod challenge, which involves people eating the brightly colored laundry detergent packs known as pods, reportedly began last year as a joke on the internet.
 But like viral video predecessors the "cinnamon challenge" and the "bath-salt challenge," this fad represents a dangerous health threat, officials warn.

-"YouTube's Community Guidelines prohibit content that's intended to encourage dangerous activities that have an inherent risk of physical harm," the video site said in a statement to FastCompany.
+"YouTube's Community Guidelines prohibit content that's intended to encourage dangerous activities that have an inherent risk of physical harm," the video site said in a statement.
 "We work to quickly remove flagged videos that violate our policies."

+The videos are removed from YouTube after being flagged by users, and the hosting channel receives a strike that could result in the channel being closed, YouTube said.
+Videos discussing the fad in an educational or news setting are still allowed.

 The Consumer Product Safety Commission issued a warning in 2013 that liquid laundry packets or capsules contain "highly concentrated, toxic detergent" that can result in injury, including burns, loss of consciousness, excessive vomiting and difficulty breathing.